wordofwarning/wordofwarning.org/current/2018-emergency/evening/index.md

 **Two Blue Ticks | *On A Clear Morning in May***†<sup>18</sup>
 *When something happens, not everyone experiences it first hand.
 Some see, some speculate and some react.
 Violently.*
-A response to the Manchester Arena attack, *On A Clear Morning in May* is told through the voices of a Witness, an Expert and a Revolutionary and explored how people respond when terror is brought to their doorstep..
+A response to the Manchester Arena attack, *On A Clear Morning in May* is told through the voices of a Witness, an Expert and a Revolutionary and explores how people respond when terror is brought to their doorstep.

-**Two Blue Ticks** is Greg Saxton, Cassandra Snowden and Joe Slack.
+**Two Blue Ticks** is Greg Saxton, Amelia Payne and Joe Slack.
 <a href="http://facebook.com/tbttheatre" target="_blank">facebook.com/tbttheatre</a> | <a href="http://twitter.com/tbttheatre" target="_blank">
 @tbttheatre</a>